Robert-van-Engelen/lisp/README.md

     forever
     ...

-Tail recursion optimization is applied to the last function evaluated when its return value is not used as an argument to another function.
-Tail recursion optimization is also applied to the tail calls made through the `begin`, `cond`, `if`, `let`, `let*`, `letrec`, and `letrec*` special forms.
+Tail call optimization is applied to the last function evaluated when its return value is not used as an argument to another function to operate on.
+Tail call optimization is also applied to the tail calls made through the `begin`, `cond`, `if`, `let`, `let*`, `letrec`, and `letrec*` special forms.

 ## Compilation